CrashOverride85/zc95/docs/AudioInput-Operation.md

     - Off - hide audio functionality even if audio input board found

 2. Aux port use.
-With the audio board present, the zc95 has the ability to switch the use of the port between serial I/O and audio input.
-At present, the only use for the serial option is outputting debugging info, but in the future some patterns may make use of it.
+With the audio board present, the zc95 has the ability to switch the use of the port between serial I/O (for remote control or debugging output) and audio input.
 Two options:
     - Audio input - Default.
 Port is used for audio input
     - Serial I/O - port is used for serial I/O